insin/DOMBuilder/docs/htmlmode.rst

       registered after the element has been inserted into the document via ``innerHTML``.

-      If neccessary, a unique id will be generated.
+      If necessary, a unique id will be generated.

       .. versionchanged:: 1.4
          Added the optional ``trackEvents`` argument to support registration